Last Mile Freight Program

 • Phase 1: Focusing on the commercial deployment of zero-emission or near-zero emission (ZE/NZE) heavy and/or medium duty on road trucks (including ZE/NZE equipment and supporting infrastructure).

-• Phase 2: Further expanding Phase 1 projects through coordination with both public and private sector stakeholders to deploy broader innovative technologies currently being demonstrated by leading last mile delivery companies, particularly in e-commerce use-cases.
+• Phase 2: Will expand on Phase 1 projects to deploy operational strategies being demonstrated by last mile delivery companies.

 A total of $16,751,000 is available for Phase 1 of the LMFP through the Call for Projects and selection process.